Back to blog

 • Clicking delete actions programmatically

-• From X.com's perspective, it's just you using your account.
+From X.com's perspective, it's just you using your account.

-There is no external system involved.
+There is no separate cloud deletion system performing the job.

 What the App Does Not Do